13 ways to save money on energy bills

 Look for better deals on comparison websites and switch

-We really can't stress enough how important this one is!
-So many students think that you can't switch energy provider when you move into rented accommodation, but you absolutely can – even if your landlord tries to tell you otherwise.
+We really can't stress enough how important this one is if you want to save money on your energy bills!
+So many students think that you can't switch energy providers when you move into rented accommodation, but you absolutely can – even if your landlord tries to tell you otherwise.

-Even if you already knew you could switch, it can be tempting to just stick with the supplier you've got because... hassle and stuff.
+Even if you already knew you could switch energy providers, it can be tempting to just stick with the supplier you've got because... hassle and stuff.

 However, comparing prices these days takes so little effort and could save you literally £100s every year – so it's a bit ridiculous to not even check what the going rates are elsewhere.
-AND we've even got a handy guide to help you find the best deal.Some energy companies, like Bulb, will pay you cash to join them.
+We've even got a handy guide to help you find the best energy supplier.

 Use a dishwasher instead of washing up